Meet Brita & Anne

 - Worked with Passier and the local eventing community in Southern Pines to develop the Carolina monoflap jumping saddle.
 Various prototypes were tested by many event riders to come up with a comfortable and well fitting saddle for horse and rider.

-- Extensive bitting education with Sprenger in the US and in Germany.
+- Extensive bitting education with Bombers and Sprenger in the US and Germany.

 Anne started riding backyard ponies at age 5 in Union, Illinois.
 Barrel racing was her first pursuit but she yearned for something more and at age 13 she gathered old burn barrels, brush and whatever else she could find and built her own cross country course in a neighbor’s field.
 Her parents quickly realized her natural talent and eagerness to learn, along with their desire to keep her safe, and put her in dressage and jumping lessons.
 She loved learning the techniques required to execute the precise movements in dressage, and the thrill of the power and speed involved in jumping such dynamic animals.
 As her skills developed she competed in local shows frequently winning champion and reserve champion ribbons on a variety of horses.